Badger Vaccination Project

 Four BBOWT staff trained with the Animal and Plant Health Agency (APHA) to be able to carry out badger vaccinations in a safe and humane way.

-The scheme was subsequently extended and we are currently vaccinating on key nature reserves in west Oxfordshire, and in West Berkshire where the vaccination project includes nature reserves, local authority land and private farmland.
+The scheme was subsequently extended and we are currently vaccinating on our key nature reserves and surrounding land in Oxfordshire, as well as in a larger project area in West Berkshire which incorporates nature reserves, local authority land and private farmland.

 Read more about BBOWT's stance and work on badgers and bovine TB